jonuoha60/currency-api/README.md

 Run migrations or the schema script:

 ### 4) Run the API
+command node server.js

-The API will start on your systems localhost
+The API will start on PORT 4000